 Mother grinned and laughed.
-"I suppose that's one possibility."
+"I suppose that's one possibility, dad."

 "If yer' up for another challenge, yer' ma' and I need to make a quick run to Royse Carpenter bout' the money we owe her from last week.
 Do you feel up to protectin' the fortress by yourself?"
-His grandfather said.
+Grandfather said.

-"Protect the fortress," His mother repeated as they exited through the front door.
-"Did we travel ten years into the past when I wasn't looking?"
+"Protect the fortress," his mother repeated as they exited through the front door.
+"Did we travel fifteen years into the past when I wasn't looking?"

-Jamie inhaled deeply and let out a calming breath.
-He waited an additional ten seconds before he turned to select his prize.
-Mother, Grandfather and Grandmother all had a habit of walking in on him eating the inventory without permission, but he deserved something special for his performance so far.
-After all, he was doing very well despite intense pressure.
+Jamie waited an additional ten seconds before he made his move.
+Mother, Grandfather and Grandmother all had a habit of walking in on him eating the inventory without permission, but he deserved something special for his performance.
+After all, he was doing very well under intense pressure.

 He moved around the counter and examined the wooden panels lining the interior of his grandfather's bakery.
-Row after row of increasingly appetizing cakes, doughnuts and pastries, trying to pick a favorite was impossible.
-Fine cakes, ryse, stuffed eggs, frutours, there were almost too many options, but Jamie knew he needed to pick fast before they returned.
+Row after row of increasingly appetizing cakes, doughnuts and pastries, who could pick a favorite?
+Fine cakes, ryse, stuffed eggs, frutours, there were almost too many options, but Jamie knew he needed to pick fast.
+They would return soon.

 Keeping that in mind, he decided on a slice of almond cake.
-Jamie was salivating by the time he returned to the counter, so he took a large bite, not bothering to worry about the crumbs.
-The treat was so scrumptious and satisfying that he closed his eyes and enjoyed being in the moment.
+Jamie was salivating by the time he got to the counter, so he took a large bite, making a mental note to clean up the evidence later.
+The treat was so scrumptious and satisfying that he closed his eyes and enjoyed the whirlwind of flavors dancing on his tongue.